Class RedisConnection

 • decrby

-public long decrby(String key,
+public long decrby(String key, long decrement)

 Description copied from interface: RedisConnectionCommands